xentixar/mantrajna/README.md

 // Sort the data based on the 'name' column in descending order
 $mantrajna->sort('name', 'DESC');

+// Execute all the instruction
+// Before using print or get you have to call run function to save all the changes.
+$mantrajna->run();

 // Print the resulting data
 $mantrajna->print();
 ```